Gmugra/net.cactusthorn.routing/README.md

 1. multiple Producers which will generate responses based on Content-Type
 1. multiple Consumers to convert request body to Java objects based on Content-Type

-And that is **the basic idea**: you build your web application with only the components you prefer.
-There is nothing superfluous.
+**The basic idea**: build web application with only the components you prefer.
 The Routing Library JAR itself is less then 100KB (+ ~ 40KB _SLF4J_ JAR ; + ~ 100KB _javax.servlet-api_ JAR).

 The flow is simple: